-- 22.8 The term of any contract may only be extended where all the following criteria have been met: - Provision for an extension of the term is evidenced by the original contract (and the original tender/quotation); and - Where the budget provision and the extension is in line with the Financial Procedure Rules; and - Where the contract value including the extension exceeds the key decision threshold (£250,000 - revenue budget, or £1,000,000 - capital budget), a separate key decision has been approved. - Where the contract still delivers Value For Money - In the case of ICT related expenditure has had the appropriate approvals. - 22.9 Only the Monitoring Officer may approve an extension to the term of a contract outside the rules through a CPR Waiver Report Form. - 22.10 Contract extensions will not be permitted if the value of the extension is above the advertised value in the Contract Notice. - 22.11 All variations and extensions to any Council contracts must be in writing and reported to the SPT in order that the Contracts Register for the Council can be updated accordingly.
-Material variations once agreed with the Monitoring Officer must be notified to SPT.
+- 26.8 The term of any contract may only be extended where all the following criteria have been met: - Provision for an extension of the term is evidenced by the original contract; - Where the budget provision and the extension are in line with the Financial Procedure Rules; and - Where the contract value including the extension exceeds the key decision threshold (£250,000 revenue budget, or £1,000,000 capital budget), a separate key decision has been approved. - Where the contract still delivers Value for Money. - In the case of ICT related contracts have had the appropriate approvals.

+- 26.9 Only the Monitoring Officer may approve an extension to the term of a contract outside the rules through a CPR Report Form. - 26.10 All extensions to contracts must be formalised and signed by the Council and the provider. - 26.11 All extensions must be reported to the SPT in order that the Contracts Register can be updated accordingly. - 26.12 If an extension is outside the contract terms as it was awarded, then this would revert to a contract variation.